 Currently, the Department employs 9 Professors, 10 Associate Professors, 6 researchers and 9 PhD candidates.
-The Department has defined four strategic areas: Natural Hazards and the Effects of Climate Change; Environment, Resources, and Management; Mobility, Transnationalism and Inequality; and Innovation and Regional Change (https://www.ntnu.edu/geography/strategic-areas).
 The Department offers a stimulating, vibrant and international work environment.
 The Department has about 400 students.

 Qualifications and obligations

-The person appointed to the advertised position will have specific responsibility for teaching in globalization and development courses at bachelor and master’s levels.
-The successful candidate will also be required to teach other courses in human geography at bachelor and master’s levels as well as to participate in teaching activities in accordance with the relevant curriculum and to take part in further developing the teaching programs.
+The person appointed to the advertised position will have specific responsibility for teaching in courses in quantitative methods at bachelor and master’s levels.
+The successful candidate will also be required to contribute to teach other courses in human geography at bachelor and master’s levels as well as to participate in teaching activities in accordance with the relevant curriculum and to take part in further developing the teaching programmes.
 The Associate Professor will participate in work connected to student exams without special remuneration.